mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 Some time ago, we redesigned our logging implementation and it's a great example to showcase our work around maintaining consistency.
-While migrating to the new approach didn't happen with the snap of a finger, we observed that the old way of logging was making its way to the new PRs.
+While migrating to the new approach didn't happen with the snap of a finger, we observed that the old way of logging was making its way into new PRs.
 Also in such cases, the old pattern was one of the obvious approaches that you can follow to present data in the logs.